 Protein Design Labs, Inc. (PDL) is a biotechnology company engaged in the development of humanized antibodies to prevent or treat various disease conditions.
-PDL currently has antibodies under development for autoimmune and inflammatory conditions, asthma and cancer.
-PDL holds fundamental patents for its antibody humanization technology.
+We currently have antibodies under development for autoimmune and inflammatory conditions, asthma and cancer.
+We hold fundamental patents for our antibody humanization technology.